Tweak4141/osaifu-keitai-google-pixel/README.md

 - During the tests i've found out that CarKey applet does not work on rooted system as it requires hardware-backed SafetyNet attestation before configuration, which cannot be achieved with root.
 It signals the end of time for SafetyNet bypass, as in the near future more devs will start mandating the hardware-based check in their apps, thus making root-based bypass irreversibly unusable.

+- PASMO is very restrictive on the foreign cards it accepts, it would not take anything but a Japanese credit card, and all other cards added to a phone would display "Unavailable for this merchant".
+You can still reload it at any konbini, and swap between Suica and PASMO fine.

+- Attempted to setup ICOCA to test, but it would not provision successfully.
+Unsure of why.

 # Notes